Matt, Rogers, and I were in Viva Young. I had been smitten.

 “Yeah, I didn’t rock out.”

 “No Pain, I do not.
 What I want is for you to take your ass outta here.
 You see, this bar is for ‘Black Shoe Sailors’—Fleet Sailors.
 This is MY bar, and we don’t really want all you prima-donnas hangin’ out here.
 This is a private bar—my bar—So… mosey on on.”

 “I go where I please.
 Fuck you!”

 “Excuse me, but this ain’t your kind of place.
 This place is not big enuff to house your Navy SEAL ego; I suggest you amble on down to The California Club on Magsaysay.
-They have high enough ceilings for your big head, and lots of bar girls.
+They have high ceilings and lots of bar girls.
 You will be welcomed there.”

 “You’re pissing me off.”

 By this point, I had reversed my grip on the pool cue, and turned it into a baseball bat.
 Matt came up to my shoulder and whispered,

 I had forty pounds on Pain.
 I could take him without the pool stick.